 No matter which framework or project management methodology you choose, the main purpose remains the same.

-Each of these methodologies was designed to manage complex software by breaking down tasks into smaller, manageable chunks, while segmenting them into multiple phases which helps simplify the development process.
+Each of these methodologies was designed to manage complex software by breaking down tasks into smaller, manageable chunks while segmenting them into multiple phases and milestones, which helps simplify the development process.